santhiya17072006-design/IT-Support-Ticket-Management-System/README.md

 ## Project Overview

-IT Support Ticket Management System is a web-based application designed to manage and track technical support requests efficiently.
+IT Support Ticket Management System is a web-based application developed to manage and track technical support requests efficiently.

-The system allows users to create support tickets, track issue status, and helps administrators manage and resolve support requests.
+The system helps users create support tickets and allows administrators to manage and resolve issues.

 ## Features